ElasticCache: Redis on AWS

 Note: The GitGuardian application is bundled with a basic Redis.
 This Redis can be used for testing but is not meant to be production-ready.

 AWS handles failover by updating a DNS record.
-This create a small window where the GitGuardian application will use the ReadOnly replica in case of maintenance.
+This creates a small window where the GitGuardian application will use the ReadOnly replica in case of maintenance.

 To create an ElasticCache from the AWS Console, we recommend reading the official documentation.